 For more suggestions on how to dress and what to pack, check our proven Day Hiking Packing List.

-PRO TIP: Before your trip, stop for a while at the Ben Reifel Visitor Center to check the local weather forecast.
+PRO TIP: Before your trip, stop at the Ben Reifel Visitor Center to check the local weather forecast.
 Park Rangers provide additional safety advice, so tell them about your plan and how long you will stay in the park.
 Remember that there is no phone coverage in Badlands, so pack a map and GPS devices.

 What are the Best Things to do in Badlands National Park in Winter?